Propagating oregano from cuttings is a great way to get free oregano plants for your garden.

-Using a growth hormone is optional, especially when it comes to a oregano, which you’ll likely be consuming down the road.
-In some cases, it may be necessary for healthier roots, but in many cases you can get by without it.
+Using a growth hormone is optional, especially when it comes to oregano, which you’ll likely be consuming down the road.
+In some cases, it may be necessary for healthier roots, but in many cases, you can get by without it.

-When propagating oregano with a rooting hormone, keep in mind that most hormones (whether in powder or gel form) will require you waiting until a full year before consuming any part of the plant.
+When propagating oregano with a rooting hormone, keep in mind that most hormones (whether in powder or gel form) will require you to wait until a full year before consuming any part of the plant.

 4. Start the root structure

-If you chose to start the plant with a growth hormone, you can plant the stem in a potting soil mix to ensure that is has good draining.
+If you chose to start the plant with a growth hormone, you can plant the stem in a potting soil mix to ensure that it has good draining.
 Since these are just little sprigs at this point, planting them in a small pack or pot is preferable.
-This will allow you to move the plant around, if needed.
+This will allow you to move the plant around if needed.

-Once you have some mature roots, the plant is ready to planted in potting soil!
+Once you have some mature roots, the plant is ready to plant in potting soil.
 Make sure the sprig’s stem has good contact with the soil so that the root system can grow immediately into the soil.

 5. Wait 6-8 weeks for maturing plant

-Depending on what time you are propagating, the time it will take to root up and growing will vary.
+Depending on what time you are propagating, the time it will take to root up and grow will vary.
 Typically, after 6-8 weeks you’ll start seeing some indicators of growth.